-Based on the experience in TIMSS 2003, for TIMSS 2007 eighthgrade students will be permitted to use calculators for the entire assessment.
+Based on the experience in TIMSS 2003, in TIMSS 2007 eighth-grade students were permitted to use calculators for the entire assessment and this will be continued in TIMSS 2011.
 As with previous TIMSS assessments, fourth-grade students will not be permitted to use calculators.

 The aim of the TIMSS guidelines for calculator use is to give students the best opportunity to operate in settings that mirror their classroom experience.
 Thus, if students are used to having calculators for their classroom activities, then the country should encourage students to use them during the assessment.
 On the other hand, if students are not used to having calculators or are not permitted to use them in their daily mathematics lessons, then the country need not permit their use.
-In developing the new assessment materials, every effort will be made to ensure that the test questions do not advantage or disadvantage students either way - with or without calculators.
+In developing the new assessment materials, every effort will be made to ensure that the test questions do not advantage or disadvantage students either way-with or without calculators.

-Mathematics Cognitive Domain - Fourth and Eighth Grades
+Mathematics Cognitive Domains - Fourth and Eighth Grades

 To respond correctly to TIMSS test items students need to be familiar with the mathematics content being assessed, but they also need to draw on a range of cognitive skills.
-Describing these skills plays a crucial role in the development of an assessment like TIMSS 2007, since they are vital in ensuring that the survey covers the appropriate range of cognitive skills across the content domains already outlined.
+Describing these skills plays a crucial role in the development of an assessment like TIMSS 2011, since they are vital in ensuring that the survey covers the appropriate range of cognitive skills across the content domains already outlined.

-The first domain, knowing, covers the facts, procedures, and concepts students need to know, while the second, applying, focuses on the ability of students to apply knowledge and conceptual understanding to solve problems or answer questions.
-The third domain, reasoning, goes beyond the solution of routine problems to encompass unfamiliar situations, complex contexts, and multi-step problems.
+The first domain, knowing, covers the facts, concepts, and procedures students need to know, while the second, applying, focuses on the ability of students to apply knowledge and conceptual understanding to solve problems or answer questions.
+The third domain, reasoning, goes beyond the solution of routine problems to encompass unfamiliar situations, complex contexts, and multistep problems.